Vegz78/pqdiag/README.md

 However, I have some interest in making this a general and available tool for HP printer users with similar needs, so I will visit now and then and maybe fix some errors or help make it work for other printers than the HP OfficeJet Pro 8710 / 8715.

-Please post such feedbacks in the [issues section](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) and or contribute with concrete pull requests.
+Please post such feedbacks in the [issues section](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) and/or contribute with concrete pull requests.